-Healing of psychosocial wounds for young people faced with transgenerational trauma is the key intervention for our Duhuze project in Rwanda.
+Healing of psychosocial wounds for young people faced with transgenerational trauma is the key intervention for International Alert Rwanda’s Duhuze project.
 The focus on young people is particularly to redefine the relationship of Rwandans through them.
-They are the future of the country and therefore, it is critical to detoxicate their generation of the disastrous beliefs of hatred that may have been acquired from their parents and prepare the next generation for a better future.
+They are the future of the country and it is critical to detoxicate their generation of the disastrous beliefs of hatred they may have acquired from their parents, thereby preparing the next generation for a better future.

-International Alert is implementing the Duhuze project to help Rwandans forge a peaceful co-existence, where everyone is free to participate and feel included in the ownership of the reconciliation process.
-Strategic interventions for promoting dialogue among the conflicting parties such as Duhuze forums give young people a space to talk and interaction freely, enabling them to appreciate their own differences and together diagnose problems and find peaceful solutions.
-Therapy groups have also helped to start healing of the wounds of the past and addressing the transgenerational trauma.
+International Alert is implementing the Duhuze project to help Rwandans forge a peaceful co-existence where everyone is free to participate and feel included in the ownership of the reconciliation process.
+Strategic interventions for promoting dialogue among the conflicting parties, such as Duhuze forums, give young people a space to talk and interact freely, enabling them to appreciate their own differences and together diagnose problems and find peaceful solutions.
+Therapy groups have also helped to start healing the wounds of the past and address transgenerational trauma.

 Jean Bosco, a young man and a resident of Busugo sector who joined the Duhuze forums shares his story with us.
 “I never wanted to meet with others.
 I felt isolated and didn’t want to get involved in any group activities … not even talk with my mates in the village.
 The Duhuze forums have greatly influenced my life.
 They have helped me to get involved in several of the youth activities in our community.
 I now feel free to mix with others … it was difficult … but I can now.”

 When the Duhuze forums first started it was difficult getting the Tutsis and the Hutus to sit together.
 Jean Bosco remembers a particular member of the group, whose parents participated in the genocide, not wanting to take part in the discussions at first.
 He told Jean Bosco,